The EASY Schedule That Saved My Sleep: How To Make Life With A Baby E.A.S.Y

 This is a method to teach your baby to fall asleep on their own (while still receiving everything she needs from you) and get used to sleeping for longer periods of time.
 This whole idea is that you'll never have to suffer through some of the other options out there.

-You want to put your baby down to sleep after their play time.
-Start with a rock solid “bedtime routine” at every nap and at bedtime at night but don’t include nursing or bottle feeding as part of the routine.
+You want to put your baby down to sleep after their awake or “play” time.
+Start with a rock solid “bedtime routine” at every nap and at bedtime at night but don't include nursing or bottle feeding as part of the routine.

 Related Read: How To Get Your Baby To Sleep Well Right From The Start